kciomek/polyrun/README.md

-# polyrun
+# Polyrun

-_Polyrun_ contains an implementation of Hit-and-Run algorithm (HAR) for uniform sampling from bounded convex polytopes defined by linear constraints.
+_Polyrun_ contains an implementation of Hit-and-Run algorithm (HAR) for uniform sampling from bounded convex polytopes defined by linear constraints, as well as three other sampling methods: BallWalk [2], SphereWalk, and GridWalk [3], exploiting a neighborhood of some interior point within the convex polytope.
 It is written in Java.

 ## Table of contents